1999–2000 Cleveland Cavaliers season: Off-season

+Regular season

-After only playing just five games the previous season, Zydrunas Ilgauskas would miss the entire regular season due to continuing foot injuries.
-Under new head coach Randy Wittman, the Cavaliers played around .500 basketball with an 11–9 start to the season, but then continued to struggle losing ten of their next eleven games, and held a 19–30 record at the All-Star break.
-The Cavaliers finished in sixth place in the Central Division with a 32–50 record.
+Under Wittman, and with the addition of Murray, Miller and Bryant, the Cavaliers played around .500 in winning percentage with an 11–9 start to the regular season.
+However, the team struggled losing ten of their next eleven games, which included a seven-game losing streak in December, and later on held a 19–30 record at the All-Star break.
+The Cavaliers posted a six-game losing streak in March, and finished in sixth place in the Central Division with a 32–50 record.

-Shawn Kemp led the team with 17.8 points, 8.8 rebounds and 1.2 blocks per game, while Murray averaged 15.9 points, 5.7 rebounds and 1.4 steals per game, and Bob Sura provided the team with 13.8 points and 3.9 assists per game, and also led them with 122 three-point field goals.
+Shawn Kemp averaged 17.8 points, 8.8 rebounds and 1.2 blocks per game, but struggled shooting .417 in field-goal percentage, while Murray averaged 15.9 points, 5.7 rebounds and 1.4 steals per game, and Bob Sura provided the team with 13.8 points and 3.9 assists per game, and also led them with 122 three-point field goals.
 In addition, Miller provided with 11.1 points and 5.8 assists per game, was named to the NBA All-Rookie First Team, while Brevin Knight contributed 9.3 points, 7.0 assists and 1.6 steals per game, and Wesley Person contributed 9.2 points per game and 106 three-point field goals.
-Meanwhile, Danny Ferry contributed 7.3 points per game off the bench, while on the defensive side, Andrew DeClercq averaged 6.6 points and 5.4 rebounds per game, and Bryant provided with 5.7 points and 4.7 rebounds per game.
+Meanwhile, Danny Ferry contributed 7.3 points per game, Andrew DeClercq averaged 6.6 points and 5.4 rebounds per game, Bryant provided with 5.7 points and 4.7 rebounds per game, and Cedric Henderson contributed 5.4 points per game.

-During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Sura participated in the NBA Three-Point Shootout, while Miller was selected for the NBA Rookie Challenge Game, as a member of the Rookies team; Miller scored 18 points as the Rookies defeated the Sophomores team in overtime, 92–83.
+During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Sura participated in the NBA Three-Point Shootout, while Miller was selected for the NBA Rookie Challenge Game, as a member of the Rookies team.
+Miller scored 18 points as the Rookies defeated the Sophomores team in overtime, 92–83.
 Sura also finished tied in eleventh place in Most Improved Player voting, while Miller finished in fourth place in Rookie of the Year voting.

+The Cavaliers finished 24th in the NBA in home-game attendance, with an attendance of 603,702 at the Gund Arena during the regular season.

+Aftermath

-Following the season, Kemp was traded to the Portland Trail Blazers in a three-team trade, while Sura was traded to the Golden State Warriors, DeClercq was dealt to the Orlando Magic, Bryant was released to free agency, and Ferry signed as a free agent with the San Antonio Spurs.
+Following the season, Kemp was traded to the Portland Trail Blazers in a three-team trade after three seasons with the Cavaliers, while Sura was traded to the Golden State Warriors in another three-team trade, DeClercq was dealt to the Orlando Magic, Bryant was released to free agency, and Ferry signed as a free agent with the San Antonio Spurs.

-For the season, the Cavaliers changed their uniforms, removing the controversial light blue splash from across the jerseys and shorts; these uniforms would remain in use until 2003.